 • All hardwood timber floors will fade, darken or change shades over time.
 Exposure to sunlight will increase this process.
 Rotate rugs periodically and protect the floor from direct sunlight with curtains or blinds.

-• In areas where extreme temperature changes or moisture variation are common, gaps or cupping may appear in the floor.
-Maintain an ambient temperature to avoid dryness that may causes gaps, and moisture increases that may cause cupping.
+• In areas where extreme temperature changes or moisture variation are common, gaps or cupping may appear on the floor.
+Maintain an ambient temperature to avoid dryness that may cause gaps, and moisture increases that may cause cupping.

 • High heel shoes can dent a hard floor surface.
 Special care should be taken to remove shoes that have exposed heels with sharp points to avoid potential damage to a hardwood timber floor.

 • Pets with long nails or claws can scratch and dull the floor finish, make sure pets nails or claws are trimmed regularly and kept blunt.

 • One of the benefits of a hardwood timber floor is that it can be refinished if it becomes excessively scratched or dented.
 Boral Timber recommends the use of a flooring professional proficient in sanding and finishing to complete this work.

 A hardwood timber floor will look better for longer if it is kept as clean as possible.
 To remove surface dirt and grit, regularly vacuum, with a soft bristle head or an electrostatic attachment, or sweep with an electrostatic mop.
 Keep door mats clean.

 For stubborn dirt, damp-mop the floor using a well-run mop.
 The use of a pH-neutral floor cleaner can help remove stubborn dirt (use as per manufacturer's instructions).
 Never clean a floor with common household detergents, polishes, steel wool pads, wax or similar products.
 These products can be too abrasive and scratch the surface or may make a floor dangerously slippery.